fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ![](../../images/11/11.png)

-You can then try the app with a browser, but most likely you run into a problem.
-If we read carefully [the section 'Application to the Internet' in part 3](/en/part3/deploying_app_to_internet#application-to-the-internet)

 **Remember** that it is always essential to keep an eye on what is happening in server logs when playing around with product deployments, so use <code>flyctl logs</code> early and use it often.
 No, use it all the time!

 #### 11.11 Health check and rollback